apicgg/vite-mern-template/README.md

 ```

 - Remove the .git and .github folder and initialize your own git repository.
-- In this case `npm run watch` needs to be executed before starting the development server with `npm run dev`. `ts-node` can be used this to avoid this.
+- In this case `npm run watch` needs to be executed before starting the development server with `npm run dev` as the TypeScript files need to be compiled to JavaScript before staring with node. `ts-node` can be used this to avoid this.

+## TODO

+- Create a npm CLI library for scaffolding projects.

 ## License